KristaSmith247/KristaSmith247.github.io/readme.md

 ## List of Projects

 ### [Banking App](https://github.com/KristaSmith247/KristaSmith247.github.io/tree/main/MERN-Banking-App)
 The purpose of this project is to demonstrate the use of React, Node.js, Express and MongoDB to create a website.
-This was a group project done for a software engineering class with @github/ashiggles and Acroft96 using the name "Team Gecko".
+This was a group project done for a software engineering class with ashiggles and Acroft96 using the name "Team Gecko".
 The project is a mock banking website.
 Some of the technical challenges of this project included establishing communications between the client and server sides and creating events for when the user hits "submit".
 See [Banking App](https://github.com/KristaSmith247/KristaSmith247.github.io/tree/main/MERN-Banking-App) for more information including features and screenshots.

 ![Screenshot 2024-08-14 112345](https://github.com/user-attachments/assets/ccbdc9df-9e4c-4891-a6c9-b8482b4d90b2)
 ![Screenshot 2024-08-14 112403](https://github.com/user-attachments/assets/7612dd74-14a6-4f81-b4ea-588e191f189f)